charlenetolentino/mattsnotes/401-main/reading401-06.md

 Which 3 things are you hoping to learn more about in the upcoming lecture/demo?

-- My testing isn't doing what I want it to, so that mainly.
+- My testing isn't doing Who I want it to, so that mainly.

-What are you most excited about trying to implement or see how it works?
+Who are you most excited about trying to implement or see how it works?

  - auth I guess